anvilistas/anvil-extras/docs/guides/modules/animations.rst

     .. classmethod:: width_in(cls, component)

         Returns a Transition starting from width 0 and ending at the current width of the component.

+    .. desribe:: reversed(transition)

+        Returns a Transition with all frames reversed for each property.

 .. class:: Effect(transiton, **effect_timing_options):
     :noindex: